CryptoServices/cryptoservices.github.io/_posts/2018-12-14-bitcoin-orphan-TX-CVE.md

   <img src="/images/bitcoin-orphan-tx-cve/orphans-0.png" width="700" title="hover text">
 </p>

 Given the `mapOrphanTransactionByPrev` map, when a new transaction arrives and is accepted to the mempool, it is now easy to look up what orphan transactions depend on it.
 Suppose that `orphan-tx-hash_3` (colored in red on the picture) is currently stored as orphan.
 Now assume its parent transaction `parent-tx-hash_2` arrives and is deemed to be valid.
 Since `orphan-tx-hash_3` depends only on `parent-tx-hash_2`, it can be unorphaned and erased from the orphan memory store.
-Now `orphan-tx-hash_3` is regarded as a new transaction that may unorphan other orphan transcations.
+Now `orphan-tx-hash_3` is regarded as a new transaction that may unorphan other orphan transactions.
 The recursive unorphaning algorithm implemented in a form of a loop is [here](https://github.com/bitcoin/bitcoin/blob/v0.6.0/src/main.cpp#L2541).

 With such orphan handling mechanism in place, let's discuss the issues that can arise with it.